 MONDAY THROUGH FRIDAY, 6 P.M.
 Lay readers from Seattle-area congregations including the cathedral lead a spoken service of daily prayer following the form of the Book of Common Prayer 1979, every weekday evening at 6 p.m.
 The service lasts approximately 30 minutes.
 Learn more here.
 Join online using this Zoom link.

-SATURDAYS, 9:30 A.M. – 11:30 A.M, Skinner Auditorium Please note: This meeting has been moved to Skinner Auditorium each Saturday.
+SATURDAYS, 9:30 A.M. – 12 P.M, Skinner Auditorium Those unable to attend in-person are also welcome to tune in via Zoom or YouTube livestream.
 Saint Mark's Cathedral cathedral is the host this meeting of the Clear Mountain Buddhist Monastery community.
 Join for a morning of meditation, teaching, and spiritual conversation over coffee!
-Each Saturday from 9:30 a.m.–11:30 a.m., local practitioners gather together in the Saint Mark’s Cathedral Skinner Auditorium (located in the St Nicholas School Building, just north of the cathedral building, 1501 10th … Read More
+Each Saturday from 9:30 a.m.–11:30 a.m., local practitioners gather together in the Saint Mark’s Cathedral Skinner Auditorium (located in the St Nicholas School Building, just north of the cathedral building, 1501 … Read More

 Liturgy with sermon and hymns.
 Music is offered by Saint Mark’s Singers or children’s choirs.
 Children’s Chapel is offered during the 9 a.m. service.
 After the Gospel is proclaimed, children pre-school through 2nd grade are invited to Thomsen Chapel for Bible stories, singing, and prayer.
 Parents are welcome to join their children.
 They return at the Peace.
 Location: Cathedral Nave This service is not livestreamed.